miaoski/docker_open5gs/README.md

 ## Important notice before you start

-1. Herle Supreeth's "noipv6" hack of Open5GS is used, because my phone isn't able to connect to IMS via IPv6.
-Even if you choose "IPv4 Only" in APN, Open5GS still allocates an IPv6 address to both APN *internet* and *ims*.
 1. Herle Supreeth's fork of Kamailio is used to support IPSec.
 1. Java 7 is downloaded from an alternative location.
 You have to agree with Oracle's term of service and have an Oracle account, to legally use Java SDK